 The only downside to this product is you have limited hardware options.
 For example, there are no USB ports to add peripherals, and you can’t select a specific channel per access point.
 But other than that, they look great, work well, and are inexpensive to purchase.

-Linksys Velop is getting a lot of attention for its impressive marks as a viable mesh network solution.
+Linksys Velop is getting a lot of attention for its impressive marks as the best mesh WiFi for thick walls.
 It comes in a pack of 3 glossy towers (nodes) that work together to blanket your home with WiFi connectivity.
 They are easy to set up and install.
 The base unit has two Gigabit LAN ports.
 Each node covers 2,000 square feet of area.
 The kit comes with three for a total coverage of 6,000 square feet, which is perfect for large homes with multiple floors.
 Each node can deliver speeds of up to 400 Mbps.

 The Velop system also uses MU-MIMO for fast data streaming.
 The accompanying app is robust, offering parental controls, system management, and some advanced networking features, including device prioritization.
 However, the units do not have USB ports, the system is quite expensive (almost $500), and many users won’t need that much firepower.